thomashusebo/inf219-visualize-2d-sensor-data/README.md

 However, the data and
 the file-creators are not included.
 For the curious, here is a [video of the prototype testing](https://vimeo.com/396326719)

-## Current master
-- **12.06.20**: The app has a skeleton structure.
-Content from the prototype will be added to fill the specifications given by IFT.